Start-ups line up for IPOs amid bullish market, investor demand

 Growth of local capital

 Abhishek Prasad, Managing Partner at Cornerstone Ventures, observed the IPO potential within the country’s start-up ecosystem.
-“India has 117 unicorns, and all of them need IPOs in the next 3-5 years.
+“India has 117 unicorns and all of them need IPOs in the next three-five years.
 This is a first for our market and an exciting time for the ecosystem,” he noted.

 Digital adoption